Jayson254/Jayson254/README.md

 - 👋 Hi, I’m @Jayson254
 - 👀 I’m interested in coding and Programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently a Data scientist
 - 💞️ I’m looking to collaborate on coding
 - 📫 you can reach me through obagaamos000@gmail.com